 Note: If you are landing on this page for the first time, don’t miss the menu directly above ^, with links to the diary itself (as it is being transcribed) and to our periodic updates.

 This project—funded by a 2016 CUNY Provost’s Digital Innovation Grant—aims to digitize and make freely available the first five years of the unpublished diaries of Philip C. Van Buskirk, which historian B. R. Burg suggests represent the “the most extensive record of introspection ever kept by an American.”
-The resulting archive will be free and publicly available for research, reading, and searching and will eventually also be available to interested scholars to annotate and index.
+The resulting archive will be free and publicly available for research, reading, and searching and will eventually also be available to interested scholars to annotate, index, and tag in XML.
 Housed today in the Special Collections of the University of Washington Libraries, the journals are available at present only on site or on microfilm via interlibrary loan.

 The project is in its initial stage, meaning that we are at present engaged in transcribing, editing, and building out an e-text of the first five years of the diary.
-Eventually we envision a community of scholars working collaboratively to annotate, index, and tag the text in XML.
+Eventually we envision a community of scholars working collaboratively.
 We aim for a multimedia site, hosting also the color illustrations that are part of the original diaries, images of Van Buskirk, anything pertinent to Van Buskirk’s life, and links to other relevant projects.

-To give just one example: Van Buskirk’s desire to alter his life based on the anti-onanist literature he voraciously consumed has been of special interest to history of sexuality scholars because it was difficult to determine the degree to which prescriptive literature influenced readers’ behaviors and how they understood their bodies.
+For example, Van Buskirk’s desire to alter his life based on the anti-onanist literature he voraciously consumed has been of special interest to history of sexuality scholars because it was difficult to determine the degree to which prescriptive literature influenced readers’ behaviors and how they understood their bodies.
 The diaries provide, according to historian Lynne Adrian, “clear traces of these processes; in his continuing quest for self- improvement, Van Buskirk read the medical and moral literature of his day and recorded his responses and attempts to conform to medical prescription.”
 He also recorded the responses to this literature of his fellow working-class sailors.
 Because the resulting record crosses class boundaries, his writing “sheds light on how sexual behavior and understanding of the morality and physiology of sex varied across social and economic classes.”
 The diaries grant access to class-inflected anxieties and to an unwritten, orally transmitted sexual culture that history has obscured.
-I should add that this is evidence that is hard to obtain, because the diaries have not been easily, freely, and publicly available.
+This is evidence that is hard to obtain, in part because the diaries have not been easily, freely, and publicly available.
 This project will rectify that situation.

 Van Buskirk has the capability to powerfully reshape assumptions at the heart of history, art, literary, and cultural criticism—for instance (and perhaps most radically, at least in my field) Robert K. Martin’s assertion that Herman Melville’s locating of human harmony in a group of men masturbating together reflects Melville’s “extraordinary imaginative and visionary power.”
 To read Van Buskirk is to encounter that historic fraternity, both social and erotic, which Melville would have known intimately, regardless of the degree to which he himself participated in it.
 The journals reveal a publicly-available sexual culture of homosocial desire that existed before sexual identities emerged, before sex became the captive property of subjectivity, where nineteenth-century romantic friendship and sexual behavior (widely assumed to have been incompatible) coexisted.